walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

    docker compose -f docker-compose-walt.yml up -d
    ```

-2. **Keycloak** running at `http://keycloak.localhost:8080` with `issuer` realm for authorization-code plans.
-The pre-authorized-code issuer baseline does not need Keycloak.
+2. **Keycloak** running at `http://keycloak.localhost:8080` with `issuer` realm for authorization-code variants.
+Pre-authorized-code variants do not need Keycloak.

 3. **ngrok** for exposing issuer to conformance suite
    ```bash